 Being first a manufacturer of industrial power resistors, Post Glover has a vast array of Dynamic Braking Resistors to choose from.
 This allows us to offer the best possible technical and economic solution for your particular brake resistor application.
 We have worked with many OEMs and built a broad knowledge of their product specifications for dynamic brake resistors, so when you call in requesting a part, Post Glover can cross-reference the part number and quote the needed part.

-Post Glover is an original Rockwell Automation Encompass Partner and will ship Rockwell Automation Dynamic Braking resistors up to 20 kW same-day at no additional charge.
+Post Glover is an original Rockwell Automation Encompass Partner and can ship most Rockwell Automation Dynamic Braking resistors up to 10 kW in one day at no additional charge.
 You can rely on the industry’s most innovative resistor manufacturer with over 100 years of industry experience.

 All we need is a part number to cross-reference

 Download the following cross reference guides (Adobe PDFs)

 We make buying resistors easy for our customers by striving to be the leader in cost and customer service.
 24 hour turnaround on dynamic braking resistor quotes.

 We need just a few basic details to properly size your DBR: